Information for Patients

 Things to Know:

-• Testing is free if uninsured, if you have insurance please call your insurance company to find out where you can access a test.
+- Testing is free if uninsured, if you have insurance we will bill your insurance directly.

 Medical Appointments by Phone